M-Steve1/stephen-store-frontend/README.md

 # My-Store

-A full single-page e-commerce application with Angular called MyStore.
+An e-commerce application with Angular called Stephen-store.

 ## Usage